 You don't have to be a seasoned rider to appreciate the advantages a GPS bike computer has to offer.
 Even if you're heading out for your first ride, you can use a GPS cycling computer for essentials such as recording your route, tracking heart rate, and measuring the distance covered.

-What Is the Best GPS Bike Computer?
+Which Are the Best GPS Bike Computers?

 What Is the Best Garmin for Cycling?

 Garmin makes several noteworthy GPS cycling computers.
 Some of the most popular Garmin GPS cycling computers include the Edge 520 Plus, Edge 530, Edge 830 and Edge 1030.
 Only the Edge 830 and 1030 models have a touchscreen, but all computers come with a color display.
 The display size ranges from 2.3 inches on the Edge 520 Plus up to 3.5 inches on the 1030.